 How a Tankless Water Heater Works

 The idea behind a tankless water heater is very simple.
-Tankless water heaters use high powered burners to rapidly heat water.
+Tankless water heaters use high-powered burners to rapidly heat water.
 A heat exchanger delivers the hot water directly to facility fixtures without using a storing tank.
-Tankless heaters are also called “on-demand” water heaters, because the appliance does not maintain a continuous hot water supply, but instead heats water as it is needed and does so very quickly.
+Tankless heaters are also called “on-demand” water heaters because the appliance does not maintain a continuous hot water supply, but instead heats water as it is needed and does so very quickly.
 Tankless heaters can be electric, propane, or gas.

 Benefits of Tankless Water Heaters

 Disadvantages of Tankless

-- Cost.
-The upfront cost is one of the most noticeable.
+Cost: The upfront cost is one of the most noticeable.
 It is important to keep in mind that the smaller units may not have a large enough capacity to serve an entire household, but larger ones do.

-- Requirements.
-Tankless water heaters have special venting requirements due to using high powered burners.
+Requirements: Tankless water heaters have special venting requirements due to using high-powered burners.
 This venting system requires professional installation.
 The “cold water sandwich” occurs when the tankless heater shuts off after a task.
 Adding a storage tank resolves some of these problems.

 “They were great!
 I will definitely use Daniel’s services again when I need them.”- Jeff W.